tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/最佳实践/VPC 内无外网 IP 主机通过公网网关访问外网的优化配置_intl_en.md

 ![](https://main.qcloudimg.com/raw/83b6487f44f451a40237e785e6d262c6.png)

 ### Purchasing a Public Gateway
-For the step-by-step procedure for purchasing a public gateway in the gateway subnet that was just created<!--see [Purchasing a Public Gateway]()-->
+For the step-by-step procedure for purchasing a public gateway in the gateway subnet that was just created.<!--see [Purchasing a Public Gateway]()-->

 ### Creating a Gateway Subnet Route Table
 A gateway subnet and a common subnet cannot be associated with the same route table.
 A separate gateway route table needs to be created and associated with the gateway subnet. <!--For the step-by-step procedure, see [Creating a Gateway Subnet Route Table]()-->